 - Lower Ground minimum charges: At $7.25, FedEx Ground Commercial and FedEx Home Delivery minimum charges are lower than UPS at $7.32.

 - Lower fuel surcharges: FedEx customers pay less in fuel surcharges than do UPS customers.
-The weekly index comparisons for the week of 7/17/17 follow: Domestic Air & International Air Export (4.25% for UPS, 2.5% for FedEx); Ground Surcharge (5.25% for UPS, 4.25% for FedEx)
+The weekly index comparisons for the week of 7/17/17 was: Domestic Air & International Air Export (4.25% for UPS, 2.5% for FedEx); Ground Surcharge (5.25% for UPS, 4.25% for FedEx)

 - No late payment fee: UPS customers are invoiced a late payment fee of 6% of the outstanding balance based upon the negotiated payment terms with UPS.
 FedEx carries no such fee.

-- No Third-Party Billing fee: UPS customers pay a 2.5% premium when selecting Third Party Billing.
+- No Third-Party billing fee: UPS customers pay a 2.5% premium when selecting Third Party Billing.
 FedEx carries no such fee.

-- Free Saturday delivery for FedEx Home Delivery: Many Ground Residential shippers and customers prefer delivery on Saturdays, as consumers are more likely to be home on weekends as opposed to during the week.
-Moreover, faster delivery (versus a Monday delivery) means customers receive their ecommerce orders two days earlier, prompting greater customer satisfaction, fewer returns (less time for buyer’s remorse) and many other documented benefits.
+- Free Saturday delivery for FedEx Home Delivery: Many Ground Residential shippers and customers prefer delivery on Saturdays, as consumers are more likely to be home on weekends than during the week.
+Moreover, faster delivery (versus a Monday delivery) means customers receive their e-commerce orders two days earlier, prompting greater customer satisfaction, fewer returns (less time for buyer’s remorse) and many other documented benefits.
 FedEx Home Delivery is a Tuesday-Saturday delivery solution.
 UPS has historically delivered all Ground packages Monday-Friday; however, recently UPS modified its Ground Residential service to make Saturday delivery standard to major metropolitan zones.
 However, the service only covers about half of the U.S. population.
 Advantage, FedEx.

 - FedEx SmartPost does not apply dimensional pricing: Rather, it uses USPS standards including Balloon pricing.
 By contrast, UPS SurePost applies the same dimension-based pricing as Ground.